 In addition to monitoring your metrics and influencer performance, be open to feedback and willing to make changes to your campaign brief.
 Your influencers might have valuable insights into what resonates with their audience or suggestions for how to improve the campaign.
 You might also find that some of the parameters that you set initially are too restrictive and need to be adjusted.

 Remember, influencer marketing is a dynamic and ever-changing field.
 By staying flexible and open to new ideas, you can ensure that your campaigns are always on the cutting edge and delivering the results that you want.
+If you're interested in how the other side creates a good brief, read our blog-posts.

 Creating a perfect brief for influencers takes time and effort, but it's essential for the success of your campaign.
 By understanding your goals, defining the parameters of your brief, setting clear expectations, and monitoring and adjusting your campaigns, you can ensure that your influencers are well-informed and motivated to create high-quality content that drives results.